Hyundai Hope On Wheels

 - Board Member: Dana W. White, Chief Communications Officer at Hyundai Motor North America

-Previous Chairman: Scott Fink served as board chairman for over 12 years before departing in August 2021.
+Previous Chairman: Scott Fink served as board chairman for six years before departing in August 2021.

-Review Process: Applications are reviewed by a Medical Advisory Committee comprised of leading pediatric oncologists from children's hospitals and research institutions nationwide.
+Review Process: Applications are reviewed by a Medical Advisory Committee comprised of leading paediatric oncologists from children's hospitals and research institutions nationwide.

 Leadership Quotes